Fidel has finally snuffed it, and the reactions have been predictably mixed.

 A friend of my dad’s once told me the following story: He went to Cuba once, and as he was sitting in the hotel lobby, there was a young lady playing the piano.
 He enjoyed the music, and offered her $10 as a tip.
 She immediately burst into tears, and her manager came and prohibited her from accepting the tip, saying this was more than she earned in a month.

 Misery is mandatory under communism.

 – Toasters are banned, since they are considered a symbol of western decadence

 – HIV+ individuals are placed in concentration camps to prevent the spread of the disease

-– Cuba is one of largest consumers of rice per capita, with meat rations being rare
+– They are one of largest consumers of rice per capita, with meat rations being rare

 – The average wage in Cuba is around $17 per month

 – The Cuban population estimated to be living in the US alone is around 1.1m; it is uncertain how many Americans are living in Cuba